bsteuber/lizzie-gcloud-setup/README.md

 ### Upgrading from previous versions

-Since the leela-zero repo and branch as well as the lizzie-repo have changed, the easiest way is deleting your gcloud instance and lizzie folder, then pulling and doing a full install again.
-You could also manually delete the leela-zero folder on the machine and run the clone and build commands from the remote/setup script as well as the setup-lizzie.sh.
+Since the leela-zero repo and branch as well as the lizzie release have changed, the easiest way is deleting your gcloud instance and lizzie folder, then pulling and doing a full install again.
+You could also manually delete the leela-zero folder on the machine and run the git clone and build commands from the remote/setup script as well as the setup-lizzie.sh.

 ### Contributing